About the Mary McLeod Bethune Council House

 The Mary McLeod Bethune Council House NHS is unique in that it houses an archives featuring materials relating to the history of African American women.
 For additional information on the archives, see the Archives section of this site.

 Public Law 102-211 which authorized the incorporation of the Mary McLeod Bethune Council House National Historic Sites into the National Park System also authorized the creation of a Federal Advisory Commission to work with the National Park Service in an advisory capacity on the General Management Plan for the site.
-For additional information on the Federal Advisory Commission or the General Management Plan, see the Building a Park section of this home page.
+For additional information on the Federal Advisory Commission or the General Management Plan, visit the Park Planning section of this page.

 History of the Mary McLeod Bethune Council House National Historic Site